kurtbuilds/ormlite/README.md

 ## Json/Jsonb Columns

 You can use `ormlite::types::Json` for JSON or JSONB fields.
-The parameterized type can be unstructured, using the `serde_json::Value` type, or a specific serializable struct.
-Note `ormlite::types` is a re-export of `sqlx::types`.
+For unstructured data, use `serde_json::Value` for the generic.
+Use a struct with `Deserialize + Serialize` as the generic for structured data.

 ```rust
 use ormlite::model::*;